-Coverage for gastric bypass is for plan subscribers (policy holders) only who are 18 years or older.
+Coverage for gastric bypass is for plan members who are 18 years or older.
 In addition, there is a six month waiting period that must be met before the surgery can be performed.
-The six month waiting period begins on October 1, 2012.

 You must use one of the approved Centers of Excellence in order to receive this benefit.
 There is no out-of-network benefit.

 To be eligible for gastric bypass surgery, you must have completed these eligibility requirements in the last six months:

 - A modest weight loss of 5 percent over six months

 - Dietary counseling and evaluation